MatejBrHe/RSSV_projekt/README.md

 ## Usage

 Before starting the app give it all the permitions in the settings and turn on Bluetooth.
+Pair the devices before usage.

 ## Note